cminers/braiins-os/docs/index.md

 ### Identifying a miner in a farm

-The local miner utility can also be used to identify a particular device by enabling aggressive blinking of **red LED**:
+The local miner utility can also be used to identify a particular device by enabling aggressive blinking of the **red LED**:

 ```bash
 $ miner fault_light on